Geocentrism: Ptolemaic and rival systems

 Epicurus was the most radical.
 He correctly realized in the 4th century BC that the universe does not have any single center.
 This theory was widely accepted by the later Epicureans and was notably defended by Lucretius in his poem De rerum natura.

 Copernican system

 In 1543, the geocentric system met its first serious challenge with the publication of Copernicus' De revolutionibus orbium coelestium (On the Revolutions of the Heavenly Spheres), which posited that the Earth and the other planets instead revolved around the Sun.
 The geocentric system was still held for many years afterwards, as at the time the Copernican system did not offer better predictions than the geocentric system, and it posed problems for both natural philosophy and scripture.
 The Copernican system was no more accurate than Ptolemy's system, because it still used circular orbits.
 This was not altered until Johannes Kepler postulated that they were elliptical (Kepler's first law of planetary motion).

+Tychonic system

+Tycho Brahe (1545–1601), made more accurate determinations of the positions of planets and stars.
+He sought the effect of stellar parallax, which would have been empirically verifiable proof of the Earth's motion around the Sun predicted by the Copernican model.
+Having observed no effect, he rejected the idea of the Earth's motion.

+Consequently, he introduced a new system, the Tychonic system, in which the Earth was still at the center of the universe, and around it revolved the Sun, but all the other planets revolved around the Sun in a set of epicycles.
+His model considered both the benefits of the Copernican model and the lack of evidence for the Earth's motion.